GSA/digitalgov.gov/content/news/2021/03/2021-03-02-security-is-everyones-job-delivering-secure-usable-login-for-government.md

 In fiscal year 2021, we are expanding upon our work and continuing to build the best security user experience for the public.
 By taking a human-centered approach to our metrics, product iterations, and service design, we will continue to build an even better login.gov for everyone.

-You can learn more about login.gov by visiting our website: <https://www.login.gov>.
+You can learn more by visiting our [login.gov website](https://www.login.gov).

 Is your agency looking for a login solution for your online products and services?
-Visit [partners.login.gov](mailto:https://partners.login.gov).
+Visit [partners.login.gov](https://partners.login.gov).

 ## _About the Author_
 {{< author-bio "julia-elman" >}}